Jeff Cirillo: Post-playing days

-Cirillo is a partner in Pacific Baseball Ventures, LLC, which owns the Walla Walla Sweets and the Yakima Valley Pippins.
-Both teams play in the West Coast League, a summer collegiate wood-bat league located in Walla Walla, Washington.
+Cirillo is a partner in Pacific Baseball Ventures, which owns the Walla Walla Sweets and the Yakima Valley Pippins.
+Both teams play in the West Coast League, a summer collegiate wood-bat league.
+In 2020, he became Walla Walla's manager, but the team's season was cancelled and he did not return to the team in 2021 due to a family emergency.

-Cirillo is also an assistant baseball coach for the Bellevue High School baseball team, where he coaches his sons Cole (class of 2016), Carson (class of 2018), and Connor (class of 2019).
+Cirillo was also an assistant baseball coach for the Bellevue High School baseball team, where he coached his sons.
+As a coach and scout, Cirillo encouraged Corbin Carroll to commit to playing baseball.

 Personal life

-Cirillo has three sons with his ex-wife Nancy: Cole (born 1997), Carson (born 1999), and Connor (born 2001).
-The Cirillo family lived in Whitefish Bay, Wisconsin, during Jeff's time on the Milwaukee Brewers.
-His son, Cole, played football and basketball, as well as participating in track and field events, at Bellevue High School before graduating in 2016.
+Cirillo has three sons with his ex-wife Nancy: Cole, Carson, and Connor.
+Cole played football and basketball, as well as participating in track and field events, at Bellevue High School before graduating in 2016.
 He graduated Magna Cum Laude from the University of Southern California in 2020 and is currently a Management Consulting Associate at KPMG.
-Carson, a 2018 graduate, played varsity baseball and golf at Bellevue High School, now attending the University of Puget Sound, and Connor, who played basketball and baseball, graduated in 2019 with the intention of attending the University of Southern California as well.
+Carson played varsity baseball and golf at Bellevue High School, now attending the University of Puget Sound, and Connor, who played basketball and baseball, graduated in 2019 with the intention of attending the University of Southern California as well.